A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 BrushFire BBQ Co.

 In addition to working with food delivery services like Postmates, Grubhub and DoorDash, this barbecue joint also does takeout.
-They recently announced on Facebook that they're upping their sanitary measures by giving everyone sealed plastic cutlery, removing shared condiments and ensuring all employees wear gloves and are frequently washing their hands.
-Check out their menu here.
+The restaurant offers a variety of barbecue options, including smoked brisket, pulled pork and shredded chicken meals.
+The meals are paired with locally baked bread and made-from-scratch sides.

 Ghini’s French Caffe